-The fact that something bad happened to you leaves permanent consequences to your health & wellbeing.
+The fact that something bad happened to you leaves permanent consequences for your health & wellbeing.
 But to also have to deal with a visual reminder of that event, is really hard.

 The Story of My Scars